NBlaisdell24/cse4001_fall2025-using-the-process-api-Practicing-with-fork-exec-and-wait/README.md

 ```cpp
 // Add your code or answer here.
 You can also add screenshots showing your program's execution.
 ```
+6 Answer: Waitpid is useful when you want to have extra control over and allows you to specify which child process you want to wait for.

 7. Write a program that creates a child process, and then in the child closes standard output (`STDOUT FILENO`).
 What happens if the child calls `printf()` to print some output after closing the descriptor?